 - Consider more permanent allergy treatments, including allergy shots and balloon sinuplasty in Houston.

 Need help with your allergies in Houston?
 Visit Kaplan Sinus Relief.

 If standard allergy treatments aren’t fully addressing your allergy symptoms, Kaplan Sinus Relief is here to help.
 Dr. Kaplan and his experienced staff offer excellent allergy testing, as well as rhinitis and sinusitis treatments.
-These treatments include balloon sinuplasty, which is a minimally invasive, in-office procedure that can provide immense allergy symptom relief in 20 minutes or less.
+These treatments include balloon sinuplasty for allergies, a minimally invasive, in-office procedure that can provide immense allergy symptom relief in 20 minutes or less.